alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello, world, I am Shaivi.
-I am a first-year computer science undergraduate at ____ University.
-I enjoy writing clean, documented code in Python.
+I am a sophomore at Indira Gandhi Delhi Technical University for Women majoring in Electronics and Communication with Artificial Intelligence.
+I am an AI-ML enthusiast and enjoy writing clean, documented code in Python.

-I recently matriculated from Delhi Public School Vasant Kunj, with Computer Science as my optional subject.

 Stay tuned as I add all the cool stuff I plan to do here!